VirittamoHelsinki/intranet-users/README.md

 ### TODO

+- [ ] create new database due to old ones not working anymore
 - [ ] add the ability to add and remove multiple services from a user
 - [ ] fix edit service so that the form data persist after a refresh
 - [ ] migrate from axios to fetch due to being pointless dependency **RECOMMENDED**